I had first heard of Taichung from a girl I met while I was traveling in Greece, who had taught English there for two years.

 I’ve organized this post so that you can learn from the slight troubles we had in organizing our time in Taichung, so that you can maximize however many days you have on your itinerary for Taichung.

-I’ve optimized this for two days; however, you could squeeze it all into one day if you must – but you’d need to get an early start.
+I’ve structured this Taichung itinerary for two days; however, you could squeeze it all into one day in Taichung if you must – but you’d need to get an early start!

 Table of Contents